WATCH: Laurel Eye Clinic Hoops - North Clarion vs. Karns City (KSAC Girls Semifinal)

 WATCH: Laurel Eye Clinic Hoops – North Clarion vs. Karns City (KSAC Girls Semifinal)

-Join Mike Kalinowski and Lexis Twentier for live action as the She-Wolves of North Clarion take on the Lady Gremlins of Karns City at PennWest- Clarion’s Tippin Gymnasium.
-Game time is scheduled for 6:00pm with pregame at 5:45.
+Join Mike Kalinowski and Lexis Twentier as the She-Wolves of North Clarion take on the Lady Gremlins of Karns City at PennWest- Clarion’s Tippin Gymnasium.

 Copyright © 2024 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.